neondatabase/website/content/docs/introduction/plans.md

 ### Launch

 The Launch plan provides all of the resources, features, and support you need to launch your application.
 It's ideal for startups and growing businesses or applications.

+#### Allowances

-It includes the following usage allowances:
+The Launch plan includes the following usage allowances:

 |                                         |                                                               |
 |-----------------------------------------|---------------------------------------------------------------|